a-sajjad72/pyft/README.md

 FileTransfer.extract(src, dest)
 ```

-- `src (str)`: Path of the archive to extract.
+- `src` (str): Path of the archive to extract.
-- `dest (str, optional)`: Path to extract the archive.
+- `dest` (str, optional): Path to extract the archive.
 Defaults to the current working directory.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-Feel free to contribute to the project by reporting issues, submitting pull requests or improving documenataion.
-You know the documentation is not so well that's why improvement in documentation is also greatly appreciated
+Feel free to contribute to the project by reporting [issues](https://github.com/a-sajjad72/pyft/issues), submitting [pull requests](https://github.com/a-sajjad72/pyft/pulls) or improving [documenataion](https://github.com/a-sajjad72/pyft/blob/master/documentation.md).
+You know the documentation is not so well that's why improvement in documentation is also greatly appreciated.